 Shares may be purchased and redeemed on a dealing day, which is generally the first business day of each calendar month.
 Shares may be purchased at the net asset value per share calculated at the immediately preceding valuation day, generally the last business day of the preceding month.
-Class A and Class B shareholders must provide redemption notice by at least the 20th day of the month prior to the dealing day, subject to certain restrictions as described in the Prospectus.
+Class A and Class B Shares may be redeemed provided the administrator receives written notice by at least the 20th day of the month prior to the dealing day.

-If on any valuation day, any shareholder wishes to redeem shares totalling more than 5% of the issued capital of the Fund or several shareholders wish to redeem shares totalling more than 15% of the issued capital of the Fund, the directors may defer redemption of such shares, and the calculation of the redemption price, to a subsequent dealing day being not later than the fifth dealing day following receipt of the application for redemption.
+If on any valuation day, any shareholder wishes to redeem Shares totalling more than 5% of the issued capital of the Fund or several shareholders wish to redeem Shares totalling more than 15% of the issued capital of the Fund, the directors may defer redemption of such Shares, and the calculation of the redemption price, to a subsequent dealing day being not later than the fifth dealing day following receipt of the application for redemption.
 In such cases, suspended redemption requests shall be carried out on the basis of the next net asset value.